Election to Fellowship

-A candidate for election as a Fellow of the Society has to be proposed by means of a certificate (known as a Blue Paper).
-This states the names, profession or occupation, qualifications and usual address of the candidate, along with a statement that the sponsor draws up detailing the reasons why the candidate is considered to be worthy of election to the Fellowship.
-The Blue Paper has to be signed by at least five (and up to 12) existing Fellows certifying that, from their personal knowledge, the candidate would make a worthy Fellow.
+A candidate for election is proposed using a certificate known as a Blue Paper.
+This states the names, profession or occupation, qualifications and address of the candidate, along with a statement by the sponsor supporting the candidate’s election to the Fellowship.
+The Blue Paper must be signed by at least five (and up to 12) existing Fellows certifying that, from their personal knowledge, the candidate would make a worthy Fellow.

-The Blue Paper is then delivered to the General Secretary and is read at an Ordinary Meeting before being suspended for a period at the Society's apartments in Burlington House for Fellows to read.
-The candidate's name is then included in the next available ballot at which Fellows vote (online, by post or in person) for a list of ballot candidates.
-The candidate needs to achieve a ratio of two ‘yes' votes for every ‘no' vote cast by Fellows participating in the ballot to be duly elected as a Fellow.
+Once it is returned to the General Secretary, the Blue Paper is read at an Ordinary Meeting before being suspended for a period at the Society’s apartments in Burlington House for Fellows to read.
+The candidate’s name is then included in a ballot, in which Fellows may vote online, by post or in person.
+A ratio of two ‘yes’ votes for every ‘no’ vote cast must be achieved for the candidate to be elected as a Fellow.

-Fellows of the Society are able to find more information about elections and taking out a Blue Paper in the Fellows' Area of the website (login required).
+Fellows of the Society are able to find more information about elections and taking out a Blue Paper in the Balloting Area of the website (login required).